 These are ideas that are totally doable even if you’re a small business owner with minimal resources.

-We know this to be true because we’ve either implemented these ideas for ourselves…
+We know this to be especially true because we’ve either implemented these ideas for ourselves…

 …or for our small business clients (or both!) and have seen great results.

-Comment and let us know which of these small business marketing ideas you intend to try!
+Comment and let us know which of these small business marketing ideas you intend to try for best results!

 And if you need help implementing any of these marketing ideas, don’t hesitate to contact us today so we can talk more about your business.